Skip to main content

 • A pdf copy of the Human Informed Consent Form and, if necessary, the questionnaire/survey/test used in the research.

-• If the Parent/Guardian is trained by a Qualified Scientist: Qualified Scientist signature on the GSDSEF Research Involving Human Participants Form AND ISEF Form 2
+• If the Parent/Guardian is trained by a Qualified Scientist: ISEF Form 2

 • A pdf copy of the Human Informed Consent Form and, if necessary, the questionnaire/survey/test used in the research

-Submit the GSDSEF Research Involving Humans Form and any other additional forms necessary ISEF forms with the SRC Pre-Approval Form to the GSDSEF Scientific Review Committee (SRC) for approval.
+Submit ISEF Form 4: Human Participants and any other necessary forms/documents with the SRC Approval Form to the GSDSEF Scientific Review Committee (SRC) for approval.

 Rules, Regulations, and Guidelines Pertaining to Research Involving Humans: